Indiana Republican governor is latest US official to visit Taiwan

 Holcomb and a delegation that includes Indiana’s commerce secretary are in the Taiwanese capital of Taipei to kick off an “economic development trip” in Taiwan and South Korea, following the signing of the federal CHIPS Act and the recent announcement that Taiwan-based semiconductor company MediaTek will open a design center in Indiana, his office said in a statement.

-Holcomb’s trip follows a visit to Taiwan earlier this month by Nancy Pelosi, who became the first US House speaker in 25 years to visit the island at a time when Washington-Beijing relations have been particularly tense.
-Her visit upset China, which responded by launching extensive military drills around Taiwan and suspending key diplomatic communications with the US.
+Holcomb’s trip follows a visit to Taiwan earlier this month by Nancy Pelosi, who became the first U.S. House speaker in 25 years to visit the island at a time when Washington-Beijing relations have been particularly tense.
+Her visit upset China, which responded by launching extensive military drills around Taiwan and suspending key diplomatic communications with the United States.

 China’s ruling Chinese Communist Party sees Taiwan as part of its territory, despite having never controlled the democratic island, and Beijing has long vowed to “reunify” the island with China, by force if necessary.